n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

   ]
 ]
 ```
-You can use the following code snippet to convert the array to multiple JSON items.
+You can use the following code snippet to create multiple items from a single item.

 ```js
 return items[0].json.map(item => {